 New Orleans

 New Orleans is one of the most popular train trips from Atlanta.
-It’s a daytime, 13-hour rail journey with travel over Lake Pontchartrain via the longest railroad bridge in the United States.
-Arrival time is at night, but there’s enough time to experience some of the famous nightlife.
-Check out one of the unique tours on foot, bus or boat while you’re in town and enjoy the many great restaurants.
+It’s a daytime, 13-hour rail journey with travel over Lake Pontchartrain.
+Arrival time is at night, but there’s enough time to experience the city’s famous nightlife after you arrive.

 Manassas

-Civil War history buffs will enjoy a trip to Manassas, Virginia.
-The Manassas National Battlefield Park is a 20-minute drive away from the Amtrak station, and you can check with the two nearby Enterprise rental car offices to see if they can pick you up from the Amtrak station.
-Travel time is just over 13 hours on the train with arrival midday.
+Civil War history buffs will enjoy a trip to Manassas, Virginia, about 13 hours away from Atlanta on Amtrak.
+The Manassas National Battlefield Park is a 20-minute drive away from the train station, and you can check with the two nearby Enterprise rental car offices to see if they can pick you up.

 The train back to Atlanta departs early evening, so you can return the same day if desired.
 If you want to stay overnight in Manassas, the Olde Towne Inn is in walking distance from the Amtrak station, and there is a historic downtown area to explore.
 Consider leaving Atlanta on Friday so you can check out the local farmers market next to the station when you arrive on Saturday.